 6.7.5.1 General

-The CW cancellation can be divided into 3 stages sequentially: (1) Spatial isolation for [separate TX/RX antenna configuration]; (2) Analog cancellation from antenna to ADC and (3) Digital cancellation at baseband.
+The CW cancellation can be divided into 3 stages sequentially: (1) Spatial isolation for separate TX/RX antenna configuration; (2) Analog cancellation from antenna to ADC and (3) Digital cancellation at baseband.

-Spatial isolation for [separate TX/RX antenna configuration]
+Spatial isolation for separate TX/RX antenna configuration

-For [separate TX/RX antenna configuration], the spatial isolation can be achieved by antenna isolation, or coupling loss between CW transmitter and D2R receiver.
+For separate TX/RX antenna configuration, the spatial isolation can be achieved by antenna isolation, or coupling loss between CW transmitter and D2R receiver.

-For example, if the CW transmission source is separately deployed from the D2R receiver, the spatial isolation relies on the distance between the CW node and A-IOT node.
+For example, if the CW transmission source is separately deployed from the D2R receiver, the spatial isolation relies on the distance and antenna sidelobe suppression between the CW node and A-IOT node.

 Analog cancellation